top of page

 What kind of maintenance do heat pumps need?
 How long do they last?

 While heat pumps use the same, reliable technology as your air conditioner, they still require maintenance to keep operating at their best.
 The outdoor units need to be placed in the right location as snow, vegetation, debris, and pet urine can all interfere with good operation.
-These outdoor units can also frost over in winter and when they do they have a defrost cycle this water can refreeze and become a slipping hazard if not accounted for.
+These outdoor units can also frost over in winter and, when they go through their defrost cycle, the puddled water can refreeze and become a slipping hazard if not collected or redirected.

-If your heat pump uses air ducts, then they have the same air filters as furnace systems that need replacing.
-Just like a regular check-up your furnace gets, having your installer or other qualified contractor inspect your unit regularly will keep the system running efficiently.
+If your heat pump uses air ducts and a fan, they will use the same air filters as furnace systems, and these will need occasional replacing.
+Just like a regular check-up your old gas furnace gets, having your installer or other qualified contractor inspect your unit regularly will keep the system running efficiently.
 Expect them to do the following:

 • Check the refrigerant lines for leaks to see if it should be recharged with new refrigerant gas.